-According to the measures in energy sector adopted by the Croatian Government and Parliament (i.e. completion of gas pipelines for Dalmatia (Mediterranean region) and supporting measures to the production of electricity that originates form wind farms and solar panels both of which are most suitable for this region), and increase of prices of wood for heating, lower consumption of wood for heating is expected in Mediterranean part of Croatia and in the future there will be no demand for consumption of wood that originates from maquies and shrub forests.
+According to the measures in energy sector adopted by the Croatian Government and Parliament83 (i.e. completion of gas pipelines for Dalmatia (Mediterranean region) and supporting measures to the production of electricity that originates form wind farms and solar panels both of which are most suitable for this region), and increase of prices of wood for heating, lower consumption of wood for heating is expected in Mediterranean part of Croatia and in the future there will be no demand for consumption of wood that originates from maquies and shrub forests.
 Additionally, it is not expected that legal framework by which maquies and shrub forests are defined and managed as protective forests with no harvest, will be changed in the future.

-Harvest have not been carried out in these forest.
+Harvest operations have not been carried out in these forest as these operations have not been predicted by legislative framework (main role of these forests is protective).
 Sporadic planting measure and the pressure from animals decreased due to the depopulation of rural areas.
-Therefore, as there no harvest in out of yield forests Croatia assumes that carbon losses does not occur in biomas pools ad notation key NO was used in CRF tables.